JuanBindez/pytubefix/README.md

 ----------

-### If you want to save in .mp3 just pass the mp3=True parameter (note the real audio compression format is MP4A):
+### If you want to save in .mp3 just pass the mp3=True parameter (note the real audio compression format is MP4A), the file is just renamed to .mp3 so that it is recognized by any app:

 ```python